-Stephanie Lewis is an associate lawyer with Nelligan O’Brien Payne LLP, practising in litigation with a focus on Employment.
+Stephanie Lewis is a partner with Nelligan O’Brien Payne LLP, practising in litigation with a focus on Employment.
 Since her call to the Ontario Bar in 2009, Stephanie has had the privilege of applying a respectful and practical approach to litigation in order to protect her clients’ rights.
 Prior to joining the firm, Stephanie practised in all areas of civil litigation at a bilingual Ottawa litigation boutique firm.

 Getting to know Stephanie.
 Watch the video

 Stephanie has appeared before and/or assisted on matters before the Ontario Superior Court of Justice, the Ontario Court of Appeal, the Small Claims Court of Ontario, the Divisional Court, the Human Rights Tribunal of Ontario, Provincial Offences Court, the Ontario Labour Relations Board, the Landlord Tenant Board, and the Ontario Municipal Board.

 While obtaining her law degree at the University of Ottawa, Stephanie was a peer advisor, a member of the student government executive, and also volunteered with Pro Bono Students Canada.
 Stephanie graduated cum laude and received the Perley-Robertson, Hill and McDougall LLP Prize for highest standing in Federal Tribunals Practice, as well as the Shore, Davis & McGarvey Prize for highest standing in Selected Issues in Feminist Law.